 We welcome original figures.
 To avoid copyright issues, you may only submit figures or images you have created yourself.
 This also applies to any photos that are included in the figure.
 You may not use figures from the original paper.

 - Digests should be approximately 500 words.

-- Text should be submitted as Word document with line numbers.
+- Text should be submitted as a Word document with line numbers.

 - Please do not include your name in the main document.